-St Helena is currently not in scope for the EU substance rules given that it does not provide company registration and administration or any substantive financial services to entities resident outside St Helena.
+St Helena is at the time of writing not in scope for the EU substance rules given that it does not provide company registration and administration or any substantive financial services to entities resident outside St Helena.
 If this policy is to be enacted, then this will change and these requirements will therefore become within the EU's scope.